AjayTyler/simple-sql-style-guide/README.md

 #### Succinct

-When making an alias for a table, it helps to make it succinct--no more than three or four characters.
+When making an alias for a table, it helps to make it succinct--no more than three or four characters (perhaps more if it makes sense to use a prefix of some kind).
 This helps cut down on line length for your code, allows you the opportunity to provide a more meaningful alias for tables with somewhat cryptic names, and overall helps to reduce the density of your query.

 ```sql